heikkilevanto/beertracker/manual.md

 ## Getting started
 When you start, the database is empty.
 You need to enter all details on the first beers.
 Your browser will remember some of those values and suggest them to you.
-If you leave values empty (just click on any field, it clears), the program will try to make a guess from your history.
+If you leave values empty, the program will try to make a guess from your history.
 This only works if you spell the beer name the same way, so be correct there.
 It is handy for picking up the strength and price of beer, etc.

 The system is optimized for filing things as you drink, but you can enter data after the fact.
 In that case, click on the little ^ to get more fields visible,